 With that in mind, WalletHub’s editors compared all of the cards in our database based on their fixed costs to identify the market’s best secured credit card offers.
 Fortunately, there are more no-fee (or low-fee) secured credit cards available now than ever, as you can see below.

-What are the best secured credit cards right now?
+Here are the best secured credit cards on the market right now: